AugurProject/augur-walkthrough/reporting.md

 - [ ] Verify that you can submit a report with an account that has no REP.
 - [ ] The market should be removed from the Reporting: Markets page and move to the Reporting: Dispute page.
 It should be listed under "Upcoming Dispute Window".
 This should happen without page refresh.
 - [ ] Verify the tentative winning outcome shown on the market card on the Reporting: Dispute page is correct.
+- [ ] While the market is in the dispute window, settle a couple trades on another market so some reporting fees are generated.
+Then, push time forward to end the dispute windoow (without disputing the tenative winning outcome on your market) so your market resolves.
+Verify that you can collect the no-show bond that was used as stake on your market, the no-show gas bond, and your portion of ETH reporting fees on the Portfolio: Reporting page.
+The balance should be shown, and you should be able to claim that balance with the Claim All button.

 ## Upcoming Reporting